seishun/node-steam/README.md

 ### 'user'
 * Object with new user data

 Someone has gone offline/online, started a game, changed their nickname or something else.
-The provided object has the same structure as in the [`users`](#users) property, and its `friendid` property contains the user's SteamID.
+The provided object has a property for each set field in [CMsgClientPersonaState.Friend](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/steamclient/steammessages_clientserver.proto) with the name converted to camelCase.
+The values have the following types:

+* `gameServerIp`: String (e.g. '88.221.39.235')
+* `lastLogoff`, `lastLogon`: Date objects
+* other `uint32` fields: Number
+* `fixed64` fields: String
+* `bytes` fields: Buffer objects

 Note that the [`users`](#users) property is not yet updated when this event is fired, so you can compare the new state with the old one to see what changed.

 ### 'richPresence'
 **This API is unstable.**